MackeyMacMkay/MackeyMacMkay/README.md

 ## 🚀 What I'm Working On

-- Pursuing new opportunities in Systems Administration
+- Pursuing training, knowledge, and certification in cybersecurity
 - Exploring automation with PowerShell
 - Learning advanced virtualization and cloud technologies